 The Rothstein wiring for PRS corrects this problem by using what we like to call a "Smart Tap" system.
 The Smart Tap system will short the NORTH coil from one pickup with the SOUTH coil from the other pickup so the resulting sound will still be hum-canceling when both pickups are selected via the 3-way selector switch.
 For example, when implemented with Lindy Fralin humbuckers (or unbuckers), when tapped the slug coil of the bridge pickup is left "live" with the screw coil of the neck pickup.
 The resulting combination is still hum-canceling!

-SBE Orange Drop capacitors will be used at no extra charge, or for an upcharge you may select between a variety of caps including Alessandro High End vintage repro wax and paper capacitors, Vitamin Q Paper & Oil capacitors, and the ultra high quality V-Cap TFTF TeflonŽ Film and Foil capacitors.
+SBE Orange Drop capacitors will be used by default at no extra charge, or for an upcharge you may select between Sozo NextGen Blue Molded, and VH Audio's V-CAP TONE series ultra high-end Paper in Oil.
 The price will vary depending upon which capacitor you select.
-Read about capacitor choices here.
+Read about our capacitor choices here.